 Tip: Carry along a fishing rod, and you may get lucky catching some Himalayan trouts that you can grill over a live fire to add some charm to your outdoor picnic.

 No visit to Gangotri is complete, without a visit to the national park.
 Also known as Govind National park, this expanse of lush green is said to the place from where Laxman kept a vigil over Lanka.
-The virgin beauty of this national sanctuary attracts several hundred botanists and nature lovers annually.
+It is one of the biggest national parks in Uttarakhand and the virgin beauty of this national sanctuary attracts several hundred botanists and nature lovers annually.
 Home to a number of medicinal plants that are used to make life saving drugs, this national park was founded in the year 1955.
 It spans over 958 sq kms and is said to be a home to white leopards and many other exotic wildlife, flora, and fauna.

 Timings: The national park is open on all days